 • Be wary of some third-party sellers

 Amazon is a great place to buy manga, especially if you already have a membership with them.
-They are just super convenient, I've found their shipping to be the fastest, and they have easy returns in the event that something comes damaged.
+They are just super convenient, I’ve found their shipping to be the fastest, and they have easy returns if something comes damaged.

-Since Right Stuf usually excludes heavier items, like box sets, from their free shipping discount, Amazon usually has the best deals on manga box sets when they go on discount or sale.
+Since other sites usually exclude heavier items, like box sets, from their free shipping discount, Amazon usually has the best deals on manga box sets when they go on discount or sale.
 They also run discounts on manga editions, like the Berserk Deluxe Editions, as well as individual volumes from time to time.

 One benefit to buying from Amazon is that when you preorder a manga they usually have a preorder price guarantee.
 Amazon had the following to say about their preorder price guarantee policy on their site: "Whenever you pre-order a physical item displaying the “Pre-order Price Guarantee” message on the product detail page, the price we charge when we ship it to you will be the lowest price offered by Amazon between the time you placed your order and the end of the day of the release date."

-Another benefit is that unlike Right Stuf, which charges you for preorders immediately, Amazon won't charge you until release day.
-So if you don't want to be out the money immediately for manga preorders, Amazon is a good way to go.
+Another benefit is that unlike other sites, which charge you for preorders immediately, Amazon won’t charge you until release day.
+So if you don’t want to be out the money immediately for manga preorders, Amazon is a good way to go.

 The one negative of Amazon is its shipping.
 They seem to just throw manga into a box or ship a lot of manga together in a bubble mailer, which can damage the covers and spine.
-I've had to return the most manga to Amazon because of their poor shipping.
-But they have easy returns and they send you replacements for free, so the return process is much easier than if you were to buy from somewhere like Right Stuf.
+I’ve had to return most manga to Amazon because of their poor shipping.
+But they have easy returns and they send you replacements for free, so the return process is much easier than if you were to buy from other sites.

-One final thing I want to mention is that Amazon has third-party sellers, so if you are wanting to buy from Amazon directly, make sure they are listed as both the shipper and the seller in the description.
-Not all third-party sellers are great, but there are some like Book Depository that are reputable.
+One final thing I want to mention is that Amazon has third-party sellers, so if you want to buy from Amazon directly, make sure they are listed as both the shipper and the seller in the description.
+Not all third-party sellers are great, but some are reputable.
 To see how good a seller is, you can check their seller page for customer reviews and ratings.
-I've also seen some ridiculous listings by third-party sellers, who massively overprice out-of-stock or out-of-print manga volumes, so double-check the price before buying.
+I’ve also seen some ridiculous listings by third-party sellers, who massively overprice out-of-stock or out-of-print manga volumes, so double-check the price before buying.

 Where to Buy Manga - Manga Book Stores Like Barnes and Noble Manga and Books-A-Million